carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 questions:
 - "What do collaborators need to know to contribute to my project?"
 - "How can documentation make my project more efficient?"
-- "What is a (software) license and does my project need one?"
+- "What is a license and does my project need one?"
 objectives:
 - "Facilitate contributions from present and future collaborators."
 - "Learn to treat every project as a collaborative project."